 Malachi 3:8-10 – “Will a man rob God?
 Yet you rob me.
 “But you ask, ‘How do we rob you?’
 “In tithes and offerings…Bring the whole tithe into the storehouse, that there may be food in my house.
 Test me in this, “ says the LORD Almighty,” and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it.

 Matthew 23:23 – “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You give a tenth of your spices – mint, dill and cumin.
 But you have neglected the more important matters of the law – justice, mercy and faithfulness.
 You should have practiced the latter, without neglecting the former.

-As we can see through the verses, the Law of Tithes and Offerings appears in the Bible.
-That is what the World Mission Society Church of God practices; it is not about the money itself, but about keeping the law of God.
+As we can see through the verses, the Law of Tithes and Offerings is a teaching of God in the Bible.
+This is why the World Mission Society Church of God teaches and practices tithes and offerings; it is not about the money itself, but about keeping the law of God.
 Even Jesus taught to practice the Law of Tithes and Offerings.
-However Jesus was concerned about people understanding the reason they were doing it, and not just doing it without reason.
+However, Jesus was concerned about people understanding the reason why they were doing it, and not just doing it without understanding.

 The same accusations were made 2,000 years ago.

-The Apostles 2,000 years ago experienced the same accusations; people at that time also accused them of doing the gospel work as a business and solely for money.
+The Apostles 2,000 years ago experienced the same accusations that the World Mission Society Church of God experiences today.
+People at that time also accused them of doing the gospel work as a business and solely for money.
 For this reason, in their letters, they had to clarify this matter to the church members.

-The gospel we preach, just like 2,000 years ago, is the pure gospel of Christ, in no way deviating from it.
+The gospel we preach, just like 2,000 years ago, is the pure gospel of Christ, and in no way do we deviate from it.
 That is why the same accusations that were made 2,000 years ago are being made about the World Mission Society Church of God today.